orta/eos-clipboard-manager/README.md

 yarn install
 ```

+Note: we are targeting gjs 1.64.5, not latest because elementaryOS uses older builds of Ubuntu and they don't have the [latest gjs](https://launchpad.net/ubuntu/+source/gjs).

 ### Compiling

 eOS apps are created by meson, I have a quick script to make a build into a tmp dir and then open it:

 ```sh
 # Run this once, or any time you change something in data: